-Based on outstanding granted warrants and outstanding convertible bonds, as of December 31, 2014, there were outstanding granted warrants to subscribe for an aggregate of 1,579,955 ordinary shares at a weighted average exercise price of $\notin 8.46$ per share, and $\notin 1.0$ million of outstanding convertible bonds convertible into an aggregate of 508,904 ordinary shares at a conversion price of $\notin 7.86$ per share.
-These securities likely will be exercised or converted if the market price of the ADSs equals or exceeds the applicable exercise or conversion price.
+Based on outstanding granted warrants and outstanding convertible bonds, as of December 31, 2015, there were outstanding granted warrants to subscribe for an aggregate of 1,212,755 ordinary shares at a weighted average exercise price of \in 6.35 per share, and \in 1.0 million of outstanding convertible bonds convertible into an aggregate of 508,904 ordinary shares at a conversion price of \in 1.97 per share.
+In addition, our board of directors has adopted a new warrant plan in 2015, or the 2015 Warrant Plan, pursuant to which we issued warrants to subscribe for an aggregate of 1,400,000 ordinary shares, none of which warrants have been granted yet.
+The warrants and convertible bonds likely will be exercised or converted if the market price of the ADSs equals or exceeds the applicable exercise or conversion price.
 To the extent such securities are exercised or converted, additional ordinary shares will be issued, which would dilute the ownership of existing shareholders.

-You may not have the same voting rights as the holders of our ordinary shares and may not receive voting materials in time to be able to exercise your right to vote.
+You may not have the same voting rights as the holders of our ordinary shares and may not receive voting materials in time to be able to exercise your right to vote

 Except as described in the deposit agreement related to the ADSs, holders of ADSs are not able to exercise voting rights attaching to the ordinary shares evidenced by the ADSs on an individual basis.
 Under the terms of the deposit agreement, holders of ADSs may instruct the depositary to vote the ordinary shares underlying their ADSs, but only if we ask the depository to ask for their instructions.
 Otherwise, holders of ADSs are not able to exercise their right to vote, unless they withdraw our ordinary shares underlying the ADSs they hold to vote them in person or by proxy.
 However, holders of ADSs may not know about the meeting far enough in advance to withdraw those ordinary shares.
 If we ask for the instructions of holders of ADSs, the depositary, upon timely notice from us, will notify holders of ADSs of the upcoming vote and arrange to deliver our voting materials to them.
-Upon our request, the depositary will mail to holders of ADSs a shareholder meeting notice which contains, among other things, a statement as to the manner in which voting instructions may be given, including an express indication that such instructions may be given or deemed given to the depositary to give a discretionary proxy to a person designated by us if no instructions shall be deemed given and no such discretionary proxy shall be given with respect to any matter as to which we inform the depositary that (i) substantial opposition exists, or (ii) such matter materially and adversely affects the rights of shareholders.
-We cannot guarantee that holders of ADSs will receive the voting materials in time to ensure that they can instruct the depositary to vote the response or by proxy and they may not have any recourse against the depositary or our company if their shares are not voted as they have requested or if their shares cannot be voted.
+Upon our request, the depositary will mail to holders of ADSs a shareholder meeting notice which contains, among other things, a statement as to the manner in which voting instructions may be given, including an express indication that such instructions may be given or deemed given to the depositary to give a discretionary proxy to a person designated by us if no instructions are received by the depositary from holders of ADSs on or before the response date established by the depositary.
+However, no voting instruction shall be deemed given and no such discretionary proxy shall be given with respect to any matter as to which we inform the depositary that (i) substantial opposition exists, or (ii) such matter materially and adversely affects the rights of shareholders.
+We cannot guarantee that holders of ADSs will receive the voting materials in time to ensure that they can instruct the depositary to vote their shares.
+In addition, the depositary's liability to holders of ADSs may not be able to exercise their right to give voting instructions or to vote in person or by proxy and they may not have any recourse against the depositary or ou